CWA Analytical Methods for Per- and Polyfluorinated Alkyl Substances (PFAS)

 There are hundreds of different PFAS chemicals of varying carbon chain lengths and different functional groups.
 Analyzing them in a comprehensive way has been a challenge that scientists at all levels of government are working to address.
 EPA has published methods to test for certain PFAS in drinking water and in non-potable water and continues to work on methods for other matrices.

 Historically, EPA published draft methods on this Clean Water Act Methods website after completing the single-laboratory validation report.
-However, due to many public and stakeholder requests, this method is being made available while EPA prepares the single-laboratory validation study report.
+However, due to many public and stakeholder requests, this method was made available while DoD and EPA prepared the single-laboratory validation study report.
+The report is now available below.

 Multiple EPA programs have reviewed this draft method.
-DoD expects to begin a multi-laboratory validation study of the procedure in 2021 and complete it in 2022, in collaboration with the Office of Water and the Office of Land and Emergency Management.
+DoD has begun a multi-laboratory validation study of the procedure, which is expected to be completed in 2022.
+DoD's multi-laboratory validation is proceeding in collaboration with the Office of Water, the Office of Land and Emergency Management, and the Office of Research and Development.

 The Office of Water will use the results of the multi-laboratory validation study to finalize the method and add formal performance criteria.
 The method validation process may eliminate some of the parameters listed in this draft method.